New Horizons Mission Movie

 Video of the launch of the New Horizons mission (5.5 MB)

 Animation of the trajectory of New Horizons through our Solar System (4.7 MB)

 You might also be interested in:

 Pluto is a frigid ball of ice and rock that orbits far from the Sun on the frozen fringes of our Solar System.
 Considered a planet, though a rather odd one, from its discovery in 1930 until 2006, it was...more

-It may seem hard to believe that Pluto could have an atmosphere because it is so cold at 39 AU, where Pluto is found, but it does.
-Because there are times when Pluto is closer to the sun than is Neptune...more
+It may seem hard to believe that Pluto could have an atmosphere because it is so cold, but it does.
+Because there are times when Pluto is closer to the sun than is Neptune (making it the 8th planet for...more

 Charon is a moon of Pluto.
 Pluto has // Call the moon count function defined in the document head print_moon_count('pluto'); moons.
-Charon is much larger than Pluto's other moons.
+Charon is much bigger than Pluto's other moons.
 James Christy discovered...more

 The New Horizons spacecraft is on its way to Pluto.
 Along the way, it flew past the giant planet Jupiter.
 When the spacecraft flew by Jupiter, Jupiter's strong gravity gave New Horizons a "slingshot boost"...more

 The Hubble Space Telescope (HST) is really neat!
 It was first launched in 1990, but scientists started building it in the 1970's!
 We have found all kinds of objects like stars, nebulae and galaxies.
 The...more

 Apollo 11 was the first mission that landed a person on the moon.
 On July 16, 1969, the U. S. rocket Saturn 5 was launched carrying the lunar landing module Eagle.
 The Eagle was released and it reached...more